Batchelor Institute logo

 All Australian citizens, Australian permanent residents and New Zealand citizens commencing a Higher Degree by Research Program (PhD or Master by Research) will have their tuition fees paid by the Australian Commonwealth Government under the Research Training Program (RTP) Fees Offset scheme.

 The RTP Fees Offset scheme covers program fees for a HDR student up to a maximum period of four years for full-time study for a Doctoral program, and up to a maximum period of two years for full-time study for a Masters by Research program.
 As part of the enrolment process, students are required to confirm their Australian citizenship or permanent residency status and provide transcripts of all previous academic study.
 This documentation enables Batchelor Institute to determine eligibility for an RTP Fees Offset place.
+There is no separate application process for RTP Fee Offset Scheme.

 If a student’s RTP Fees Offset entitlement expires before completion of the program, the student may be required to pay full tuition fees.